-In the spring of 2010, the Defense Energy Support Center made the preparations to construct a new above-ground storage tank (AST) fuel facility within the footprint of the LF044 controlled area.
+In the spring of 2010, Kinder Morgan for SFPP, LP (under a ground lease with Travis AFB and a tender agreement with the Defense Energy Support Center) made the preparations to construct a new above-ground storage tank (AST) fuel facility within the footprint of the LF044 controlled area.
 The placement of the fuel facility in the LF044 area was based on its proximity to an existing AST facility on base, as well as to an off-base fuel pipeline.
 The placement also avoided the destruction of vernal pools and other sensitive habitats at the alternative construction locations.

-Before the tanks could be built, earth-moving equipment was used to remove vegetation, construction debris, and contaminated soil from the construction area.
+Prior to the start of the tank construction, earth-moving equipment removed vegetation, construction debris, and contaminated soil from the construction area.
 Most of the concrete debris was taken to Concrush, a construction material recycling company in Fairfield, CA. The vegetation, weathered asphalt, contaminated soil and other miscellaneous debris were sent to the Hay Road Landfill in Vacaville, CA. When this phase of the project was complete, the construction area had been scraped to the point where only native soil was exposed.
 Earth-moving operations continued to ensure that the foundations for the ASTs were level and met specified geotechnical standards and soil compaction requirements.
 Clean soil was then brought onto the construction site to build the secondary containment walls for the AST enclosures.